Trauma course Vietnam

 Transition from Australian input to completely Vietnamese is proceeding well.

-The end of day debriefs are getting better.
-This is a new concept.
+The end of day debriefs are a new concept and getting better.

 WHO have set a target for reducing death and injury following trauma by 50% by 2020.
-The courses in LDGH and NNTGH are part of improving outcomes after trauma.
+The courses in LDGH and NTGH are part of improving outcomes after trauma.
 An ideal opportunity exists to make a huge change in outcomes of trauma across the provinces.
 Some funding for this could be sought at national level.
 We have no influence in this

 Interpreters (all local DaLat)